tarwn/lessthandot-hugo/blogs/content/posts/2010-10-08-security-auditing-a-server.md

   - Microsoft SQL Server Admin

 ---
 Earlier this week I decided that I wanted to generate a report that shows me how the security is set up on my databases.
-I&#8217;m mainly intersted in my database roles and how they&#8217;re set up, and logins assigned to the database.
+I'm mainly intersted in my database roles and how they're set up, and logins assigned to the database.
 So I did some snooping around and generated 3 queries for myself.

 sql
 select